Baishnavi007/git-nucleusteq/Baishnavi_frontend/js/README.md

 Before that, I checked fail conditions like low marks in any subject or low attendance.
 ![Function to find grades](image-9.png)
 ![Output](image-10.png)

+How to Run

+• Open the file in browser console or Node

+• Run the script

+• Output will be visible in console/terminal